jhpyle/docassemble/_docs/ml.md

 recognize patterns.

-A common application of machine learning is "sentiment analysis" of Twitter messages.
+A common application of machine learning is "sentiment analysis" of phrases, such as Twitter messages.
 The goal is for the computer to be able to guess the emotional state of the author of a message based on the words that the author used.
 Consider the following examples:

 * I'm having a great day.
 * The weather is just lovely!